 Rather than taking the packed train, however, we recommend hiring a bicycle and going around the island at your own pace.
 There you can see the wildlife park — including ostrich, zebras, llamas, and Shetland ponies — that Tito established, maybe hit the golf course, or find a stony beach virtually all to yourself.

-One of the best reasons to visit Umag is to spend some time soaking up the sun and swimming in the warm Adriatic sea.
+One of the best reasons to visit Umag is to spend some time soaking up the sun and swimming in the warm Adriatic Sea.
 Luckily, Umag has a number of great swimming areas absolutely perfect for this, however, the one we would recommend is the Stella Maria Swimming Area.

 Located close to the Hotel Sol, this isn’t a sandy beach, however, it is still a fantastic area to lay in the sun and take a dip in the crystal clear water.
 There are also a couple of cafes and snack bars around should you need a bite to eat or an ice cream to take the edge off of a warm day.

-Hill Towns: Buje, Groznjan & Motovun
+Day 5: Buje, Groznjan & Motovun

 Another benefit to spending a couple of days in Umag is its proximity to some of the most charming hill towns in Istria.
 While it might be hard to draw yourself away from the stunning seaside, heading inland will let you see a side of Istria that you would never have known existed.